310mc/https-310mc.github.io-tl/source/_posts/feature_scout/meal_voucher_of_justice.md

 {% endbubble %}

 {% bubble Ibara %}
 Yes.
-If you participate in the workshop, I’ll provide you with a meal voucher that can be used in any restaurant across the country.
+If you decide to participate in the workshop, I’ll give you this meal voucher that can be used in any restaurant across the country.
 {% endbubble %}

 {% bubble Niki nod %}
-A-A meal voucher…!?
+M-Meal voucher…!?
 I want it!
 Gimme!
 {% endbubble %}

 {% bubble Ibara %}